gregfurman/genver/README.md

 - Explain more on rationale behind creation
 - Add makefile and github actions
 - Add more tests and documentation -- perhaps consolidate all code into single `internal` package
+- Look into using cobra and improve CLI docs